President Trump's Survival May Turn On Mr. Mueller's Unconstitutionality

 But isn’t Mr. Mueller removable by the president?

-Perhaps, under the strongest version of the unitary executive, the president must retain at all times the ability to remove any person exercising significant executive power, or any portion of it.
-This strong version of the unitary executive however has not been fully articulated by the court, and indeed, the existence of independent agencies and the premise of the unanimous decision in U.S. v.
+Perhaps, under the strongest version of the unitary executive, the president must retain at all times the ability to remove any person exercising any portion of executive authority.
+This strong version of the unitary executive however has not been fully articulated by the Court, and indeed, the existence of independent agencies and the premise of the unanimous decision in U.S. v.
 Nixon are to the contrary.

 Putting aside the complicated questions of executive power, Mr. Mueller by the terms of the departmental regulations may be removed for good cause, but not by the President, but only by the “personal action” of the Attorney General.
 Even a qualified authority to remove another officer is admittedly some evidence that the person subject to removal is subordinate or inferior.
 Yet, Supreme Court precedent suggests that hypothetical remove ability is not the sum and substance as to whether or not an officer is found to be a principal or inferior officer.
 Is likely here that the actual practice of Mr. Mueller will need to be examined before he can be definitively categorized as either an inferior or principal officer.
 That said, the extent to which Congress and other components of the executive department have deferred to Mr. Mueller’s authority without question or serious examination or oversight would suggest that he is a principal officer was not been properly confirmed by the Senate of the United States.
 An officer who is not been properly appointed has no authority to receive testimony or documents in the name of the United States, and one would think that the president’s lawyers would pursue the bona fides of his appointment prior to any compliance with such demands.